MauroDataMapper/docs/docs/resources/client/typescript.md

 ## Introduction

 The TypeScript client library wraps the [REST API](../../rest-api/introduction.md) in TypeScript classes/functions to make it easy for
 JavaScript and TypeScript developers to interact with a Mauro instance.

-The TypeScript library that implements communication with the back-end server is available as a stand-alone repository for incorporation into other applications - for example other web interfaces, or back-end functionality using `node.js`.
+The TypeScript library that implements communication with the back-end server is available as a stand alone repository for incorporation into other applications.
+For example other web interfaces, or back-end functionality using `node.js`.
 This is in fact the client library that the **Mauro Data Mapper** user interface uses.

 The GitHub repository is called `mdm-resources` and is available within the [Mauro Data Mapper organisation](https://github.com/MauroDataMapper).

+---

 ## API documentation

 The API is documented using [TypeDoc](https://typedoc.org/) and the complete documentation can be [found here](./typedoc/index.html).

+---

 ## Layout